 censusapi

-is a lightweight package that retrieves data
+is a lightweight package that helps you

-from the U.S. Census Bureau’s APIs.
-More than
+retrieve data from the U.S. Census Bureau’s 1,600 API

 This package returns the data as-is with the original variable names created by the Census Bureau and any quirks inherent in the data.
 Each dataset is a little different.
 Some are documented thoroughly, others have documentation that is sparse.
 Sometimes variable names change each year.
 This package can’t overcome those challenges, but tries to make it easier to get the data for use in your analysis.
 Make sure to thoroughly read the documentation for your dataset and see below for how to get help with Census data.